potterzot/potterzot.github.io/_notes/papers/reading_list.md

 title: Reading List
 ---

+* Lantz2013 (machine learning in R)
+* ChernozhukovXXXX
-* Nikolov2013
+* Dudenhefer2009
-Quarterly Journal of Economics
+* Nikolov2013 Quarterly Journal of Economics
 * Akerlof, George A, 1970.
 "The Market for 'Lemons': Quality Uncertainty and the Market Mechanism"
 * Spence, A Michael, 1973.
-"Job Market Signaling" Rothschild, Michael & Stiglitz, Joseph E, 1976.
-"Equilibrium in Competitive Insurance Markets: An Essay on the Economics of Imperfect Information"
+"Job Market Signaling"
+* Rothschild, Michael & Stiglitz, Joseph E, 1976.
+"Equilibrium in Competitive Insurance Markets: An Essay on the Economics of Imperfect Information" Econometrica
-Econometrica
-Amos Tversky & Daniel Kahneman, 1979.
+* Amos Tversky & Daniel Kahneman, 1979.
 "Prospect Theory: An Analysis of Decision under Risk" Lucas, Robert E, Jr, 1978.
 "Asset Prices in an Exchange Economy" Sims, Christopher A, 1980.
 "Macroeconomics and Reality" Merton, Robert C, 1973.
 "An Intertemporal Capital Asset Pricing Model"